-Speaking and Listening
+- Speaking and Listening

 - Reading

 - Writing

 - Viewing and Presenting

-English for Grade 2
+English for Grade 3

-- Homeroom and EAL teachers focus on supporting students' development of English skills in four domains: Speaking and Listening, Viewing and Presenting, Reading, and Writing. - Homeroom and EAL teachers focus on these four domains and plan learning engagements that focus on these literacy outcomes (year-long or unitspecific). - Analysis of writing samples using a standardized rubric, evaluation of a student's reading level based on the Fountas and Pinnell assessment system, teacher observations, and evidence from coursework are all considered when teachers report on literacy outcomes. - Some specific, developmentally appropriate English language outcomes and skills that students should master by the end of the grade include: - Know when an error happens in a grade-level text and self-correct when reading does not make sense - Recognize a growing number of sight words - Improve their use of strategies to solve unknown words - Read familiar books smoothly and with expression - Retell the main events of a story in order - Generate and write about a topic from discussion and models - Gather and organize ideas in a variety of ways (with teacher direction) - Draft a piece of writing and provide a reader with details - Revise a piece of writing after re-reading or conferring with others - Edit a piece of writing by using a simple checklist - Select a finished piece of writing to share with others
+Homeroom and EAL teachers focus on supporting students' development of English skills in four domains: Speaking and Listening, Viewing and Presenting, Reading, and Writing.

+- Homeroom and EAL teachers focus on these four domains and plan learning engagements that focus on these literacy outcomes (year-long or unitspecific). - Analysis of writing samples using a standardized rubric, evaluation of a student's reading level based on the Fountas and Pinnell assessment system, teacher observations, and evidence from coursework are all considered when teachers report on literacy outcomes. - Some specific, developmentally appropriate English language outcomes and skills that students should master by the end of the grade include: - Know when meaning is lost and use reading strategies to self-correct - Recognize a larger number of common sight words - Solve unknown words by using more strategies (ex.
+Familiarity, Chunking) - Read familiar books smoothly and with expression - Retell events from a story in order (sequence) and including critical details - Organize writing with a clear beginning, middle, and end - Use voice and more complex sentences structures in his/her writing - Use a variety of beginnings and transition words, properly punctuate complete sentences, and select more descriptive words in writing

-Mathematics in Grade 2
+Mathematics in Grade 3

-In Grade 2, students will learn the following strand in Mathematics namely Number Sense, Patterns and Relations, Measurement, Shape and Space and Data Handling.
+In Grade 3, students will learn the following strand in Mathematics: Number Sense, Patterns and Relations, Measurement, Shape and Space and Data Handling.